 VK: Yes, I worked too, I was connected with everything, I...

 NAVIG: Did you come here?
 Did you had access to the zone?

 VK: I came here, she worked here.
-Yes, she then worked in the zone again.
+Later she worked in the zone.

 NAVIG: After that?